UC San Diego Hydrogen Blending Project

 No, but it will be the first in San Diego.

-Blending of up to 20% hydrogen into natural gas has been previously demonstrated by SoCalGas in end-use appliances in a laboratory and blending within a university’s gas distribution system has previously been demonstrated with great success in the UK.
+The blending of up to 20% hydrogen into natural gas has been previously demonstrated by SoCalGas in end-use appliances at the H2 Innovation Experience and laboratory testing.
+Blending within a university’s gas distribution system has previously been demonstrated with great success in the UK with a trial at Keele University.